Rhydon1337/linux-kernel-filesystem-filter/README.md

 Everyone inside the kernel is able to lookup and edit the inode itself and change the pointer to the filesystem's file_operations struct.

 ## Usage
-Although that its just a template for filter drivers, current master branch prints every file name which opens in the system.
+Although that it's just a template for filter drivers, current master branch prints every file name which opens in the system.

 cd linux-kernel-filesystem-filter/
 make